Nexmo/nexmo-developer/_documentation/en/messages/code-snippets/messenger/send-template.md

 ---
-title: Send a Custom Object Message
+title: Send a Message Template
-meta_title: Send a custom object message with Facebook Messenger
+meta_title: Send a message template with Facebook Messenger
 ---

-# Send a Custom Object Message
+# Send a Message Template

-In this code snippet you learn how to send a Facebook [custom object](/messages/concepts/custom-objects) message using the Messages API.
+In this code snippet you learn how to send a Facebook message template using a Nexmo [custom object](/messages/concepts/custom-objects) message using the Messages API.

 ## Example